-In these graphs we can observe that the Entity's risk profile remains constant; for both 2017 and 2018 the risk that affects the Group most intensely is the Non-Life Underwriting risk which is followed by Market risk.
+In these graphs we can observe that the Group's risk profile remains constant; for both 2019 and 2018 the risk that affects the Group most intensely is the Non-Life Underwriting risk assuming a 53.2% of the total SCR (51.6% in 2018) followed by Market risk assuming a 19.2% of the total SCR (20.8% in 2018).

-The decrease in the adjustment for loss absorbing capacity of deferred taxes in 2018 has been impacted by the adaptation by the controlling Company to the temporary recoverability limits approved in Regulations 2015/035 approved in March 2019 by the Parliament European Union and pending publication in the Official Bulletin of the European Union in the next three months.
+The decrease in the adjustment for loss absorbing capacity of deferred taxes in 2019 has been impacted by the adaptation by the Group to the temporary recoverability limits approved in Regulation 2019/981.

-This increase in Non- Life Underwriting risk in 2018 was due to the organic growth of the SOLUNION Group by the suretyship line of business, which means an increase of the exposure in this risk module.
+This increase in Non- Life Underwriting risk in 2019 was due to the organic growth of the Solunion Group, which means an increase of the exposure in this risk module.

-Regarding the measures adopted to evaluate the main risks within the Group, in 2018 there have been no significant risks.
+Regarding the measures adopted to evaluate the main risks within the Group, in 2019 there have been no significant risks.